liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/02-measuring-social-activity.markdown

 writing wiki articles.
 You can easily tweak the numbers in the Control Panel if it becomes clear that certain activities are weighted too high or too low.

-Social Activity can be an invaluable tool for websites that are heavily driven by community-created content.
-It allows you to easily recognize users who are major contributors and it indicates to new users whose advice will be most trustworthy.
-Social Activity is easy to set up and can be configured differently for each site, increasing the flexibility of your portal.
+Social Activity can be a valuable tool for websites that are heavily driven by community-created content.
+It allows you easily to recognize users who are major contributors, and it indicates to new users whose advice may be most trustworthy.
+Social Activity is easy to set up and can be configured differently for each site, increasing the flexibility of your website.